 Financial assistance is a partnership between you and Harvard Kennedy School.

 We assist as many students as we can with our limited scholarship and fellowship resources—learn more about our funding resources and how to apply.
 At the same time, we will also work with you to ensure that you can complete your degree program without feeling overly burdened by debt.
-There are some simple steps you'll need to take to ensure that happens:
+There are simple steps you must take to make that happen:

 - Create a financial plan well in advance